 Earth's Mantle

 The mantle is not static but is constantly convecting, with hot material rising from the core-mantle boundary and cooler material sinking.
-This convection process drives plate tectonics, the movement of the Earth's lithosphere, which is composed of the crust and the uppermost part of the mantle.
+In real terms, this convection process drives plate tectonics, the movement of the Earth's lithosphere, which is composed of the crust and the uppermost part of the mantle.
 The density variations within the mantle also influence the flow patterns and the distribution of heat within the Earth.

 Earth's Core